Unreal-Dan/RekordBoxSongExporter/README.md

 ~2 seconds, the 2 second delay is from OBS polling the chatlog file, not because this hack is delayed in writing the output.

-At the moment this is designed to work with (and tested with) **two decks**, it is highly likely it will not work with four decks, the very least it will probably ignore decks three and four.
-There may be updates in the future to handle this.
+At the moment this is tested and works with either two or four decks.

 The Launcher will launch RekordBox and inject a module which hooks two functions, one function is called anytime the play/cue button is pressed on a track, and